CandleLibrary/Wick/documents/draft_notes.md

 ## Element

-An element tag represents an area of interest and segregation of data
+An element tag represents an area of interest and segregation of data.
+Same named elements with same named components will share those components

 ## Component